 Create, print and share invoices directly from the phone.
 Office can push a pre-prepared invoice from the Chameleon PC accounting module to the driver over the peer channel — the driver reviews, signs and sends it on the spot.
 Role-gated accounting dashboard: guest (totals only), operator (full transactions + invoices) and admin (MTD submit + QR access grants).

 Unified contact book combining SIM phone numbers, Tailscale peer IDs and mixed groups.
 Create a Border Team group containing two P2P peers and a SIM number — tap the group to start a call to all three.
 Call history with timestamps.
 Per-contact avatar photos.
-Search across all contacts.
+Each fleet member sets a profile photo in Settings — it is shared automatically over the signal channel when they connect, so every peer sees a real photo instead of an initial letter.

 Connect via Tailscale (remote, over the internet) or direct LAN / hotspot — useful for trucks in convoy or where a long-range directional aerial is fitted (50+ miles in open terrain). mDNS auto-discovery finds other fleet phones on the same Wi-Fi without entering IP addresses manually.